alexa/alexa-auto-sdk/modules/core/README.md

 To extend each Auto SDK interface you will use in your platform implementation:

 1. Create a handler for the interface by overriding the various classes in the library that, when registered with the Engine, allow your application to interact with Amazon services.
 2. Register the handler with the Engine.
-The Engine class provides two methods for registering platform interface handlers, which allows you to register one or more interfaces at a time for convenience:
+The Engine class provides two functions for registering platform interface handlers, which allows you to register one or more interfaces at a time for convenience:

     ```
     class MyInterface : public SpeechRecognizer {